-A new report on the state of professional learning for teachers suggests that teachers aren’t getting time to practice what they’re learning in PD sessions.
+A 2017 report on the state of professional learning for teachers suggests that teachers aren’t getting time to practice what they’re learning in PD sessions.

 Although they express a strong preference for on-campus collaborative learning during the workday, just 25% of teacher respondents indicate that the majority of their professional learning takes place during school hours ….